geekau/mediastack-guide/docs/installation/default-environment.md

-PART 3 - Configuring the Docker-Compose Environment Settings
+PART 3 - Configuring the Docker Compose Environment Settings

-This implementation will use a docker-compose configuration file and an accompanying environment file, containing all of the variables for the docker-compose file, so it can be customised to your individual requirements.
+This implementation will use a docker compose configuration file and an accompanying environment file, containing all of the variables for the docker compose file, so it can be customised to your individual requirements.
 This allows complex docker builds to be rapidly deployed over and over with relative ease, and minimal input.
 In fact, it is quicker and easier to delete all of the docker applications and redeploy it again, rather than trying to do any fault finding when errors occur.
 It is also a simply way to upgrade application versions, by deleting the entire docker stack, and redeploying again using updated images.

-Download Docker Compose Media Stack - Yaml file Download Docker Compose Media Stack - Environment file
+Download Docker Compose MediaStack - Yaml file Download Docker Compose MediaStack - Environment file

 Below are some of the planning details / settings you need to consider, which are located inside the Environment File - they should be updated to suit your needs.